AkshayJaitly/NLPDisasterResponsePipeline/README.md

 - `models/`

-  - `train_classifier.py` : The NLP and Machine learning pipeline script which trains and improves the model
+  - `train_classifier.py` : The NLP and Machine learning pipeline script which trains and improves the model.
+It saves the classifier.pkl which is generated after running the code as mentioned in instructions.

 - `gif/` - `nlpdisaster.gif` - A small demo gif of the appliction.